viatoriche/microservices/docs/http.md

 {u'one': u'one', u'data': {u'post': u'test'}, u'three': u'three', u'two': u'two'}
 ```

-You can write your Client class, where override method `handle_response` for customization
+You can write your own Client class and override method `handle_response` for specific purposes.

 ## Production

-Microservice app - is a fully WSGI application, you can use it with any wsgi servers.
+Microservice app is a fully WSGI application, so you can use it with any of wsgi servers.

-Microservices library provide you runners for help deployment.
+Library also provide you with runners to simplify deployment.

 ### Gevent